raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     Be sure to place one leg in each hole in the same row.

-1. Now connect the end leg of the transistor to the ground rail and the middle leg to GPIO pin 2 on the Raspberry Pi:
+1. Now connect the top leg of the transistor to the ground rail and the bottom leg to GPIO pin 2 on the Raspberry Pi:

     ![](images/connect-transistor.png)